 How it works

-Project managers and stakeholders collaborate to create a comprehensive plan.
-This includes outlining the project’s objectives, identifying potential risks, estimating costs, and defining the overall project scope.
+During this phase, project managers collaborate with stakeholders to create a comprehensive plan.
+This includes outlining specific project objectives, identifying potential risks, estimating costs, and defining the overall project scope.
+The goal is to establish a clear roadmap that aligns with the project’s objectives and ensures effective project management.

 2. Requirements Analysis